Code of Conduct

 e.
 To encourage good practice within the profession and to promote the use of quality assured standards within the profession and within trade by the exchange of information and expertise.

 g.
-To ensure that consistent professional standards are applied impartially and that where any matter falls within the jurisdiction or responsibility of more than one enforcement agency, to consult with those enforcement agencies at the earliest appropriate opportunity.
+To ensure that consistent professional standards are applied impartially, and where any matter falls within the jurisdiction or responsibility of more than one enforcement agency, to consult with those enforcement agencies at the earliest appropriate opportunity.

 h.
 Where any individual or corporate body is subject to enforcement action by a Member, they shall do everything that is within their control to ensure that the matter shall be actively pursued to a speedy decision within the constraints of fairness and the rights of the individual whilst, at the same time, maintaining professional standards.